euccas/Udacity-VR/README.md

 Recommended Unity Version: **5.5.3** (Unity 5.6 might cause various compliation errors when deploying the app to iOS)

-Notes of the project development and VR glossary are put in the **notes** directory.
+Notes of the project development and VR glossary are [here on the Wiki](https://github.com/euccas/Udacity-VR/wiki)

 ## Timeline